divblox/divblox.github.io/basic-training-exercise.md

 <button onclick="fullScreenVideo('TrainingExerciseStep8.1')" type="button" class="video-control-button">
 <i class="fa fa-expand"></i>
 </button>

+It is important to create a div in the right column so you can tell `dxInternalRequest()` where to return any output.

 Next, we will set up our component JavaScript to send the selected function (and include the additional output if required) to the backend, and return whatever output the function provided to the front end.